-For anyone who is self-employed or has an S corporation as a shareholder-employee, you will be able to claim an above-the-line tax deduction for health insurance premiums; this includes your Medicare premiums.
-What’s even better is that you won’t have to itemize everything to get these tax-savings.
+For anyone who is self-employed or has an S corporation as a shareholder-employee, you will be able to claim an above-the-line tax deduction for health insurance premiums; this includes Medicare premiums.
+What’s even better is that you won’t have to list everything to get these tax-savings.

-To itemize your deductions, including medical expenses (your Medicare premiums count as medical expenses if you’re itemizing).
-All of your itemized deductions should be evaluated and weighed with the standard deduction amounts.
+To list your deductions, including medical expenses (your Medicare premiums qualify if you’re itemizing).
+All of your deductions should be evaluated and weighed with the standard deduction amounts.

 The majority of individuals come out ahead using a standard deduction, however the optimal approach is going to depend on each person’s specific situation.

-For anyone who plans to itemize, you are able to include out-of-pocket medical expenses that go over 7.5% of your Adjusted Gross Income.
-All of your Medicare premiums, copays, deductibles, and coinsurance can be counted towards total medical costs.
+For anyone who plans to itemize, you are able to include out-of-pocket health care expenses that go over 7.5% of your Adjusted Gross Income (AGI).
+All of your premiums for Medicare, copays, deductibles, and coinsurance can be counted towards total medical costs.

 Here are the steps you can follow to find out the amount you may deduct for your healthcare expenses:

 - Find out what your AGI is for the year.

 - Organize all of your medical receipts, insurance statements, your SSA-1099, and your summary notices..

 - Calculate how much money you spent on healthcare for the calendar year.